Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 * 9h3byovpGR
 * gGt0A94U92

 Now, the next rand will be determining whether it will be an uppercase letter, lowercase letter or number.
 This is determined by the outcomes of `rand` 3 and 31 calls ago, so that's the last 9 in `gGt0A94U92` and the y in `9h3byovpGR`.
-So we expect the next output of `rand(0, 2)` to be ⎩10/10 + 25/26 × 3⎭ = 2 mod 3, so that means we get a number.
+So we expect the next output of `rand(0, 2)` to be approximately ⌊10/10 + 25/26 × 3⌋ = 2 mod 3, so that means we get a number.
 Let's see if we can predict that number.
 The next calls to `rand` that determines the number is determined by the `rand` from 3 calls ago, a number, and the rand of 31 calls ago, a lowercase letter.
-So we expect the number to be 2/2 + 1/2 × 10 = 5 mod 10.
+The number will thus be between ⌊2/3 + 1/3 × 10⌋ = 0 mod 10 and ⌊3/3 + 2/3 × 10⌋ = 6 mod 10.
+We thus expect the number to be between 0 and 6.
 It turns out to be 4:

 * 43J2d2ew31

-On some servers, an attacker can get a new process by opening a lot of connections.
-If all web server handlers are busy, the server will spawn some new processes to handle incoming connections.
-These new processes then will have a fresh state and can be used to request a range of random strings.
-Since we are interested in multiple strings of one process, we need to do requests to the same process every time.
-This can be done by using a keep alive connection, where you can do multiple requests over one TCP connection.
+As you can see we can not accurately predict the next token using this method, but it is also clear that the we can predict so much about it that you can hardly call it random.
+It may also be possible to crack the whole state of the glibc random number generator given enough tokens, although I have not tried this.

+## Conclusion

+Tokens should be created using a cryptographically secure random number generator.
+If they are made with `rand`, the state of the random number generator can be cracked trivially in many cases, and tokens can be predicted.
+On Linux it is a little bit harder to predict tokens, but this does still not give secure tokens.
+The random number generator on Windows is particularly easy to exploit, since any state of the random number generator can be cracked within minutes.